livingdocsIO/documentation/reference-docs/server-extensions/add-custom-include.md

   server: {
     type: 'function',
     function: function (params, options, callback) {
-      if (options && options.preview === true) {
       // When options preview is true the request comes from a livingdocs
-        // editor while a user is editing a document.
+      // editor while a user is editing a document. const isPreview = options && options.preview === true
-      }

-      // It does not render an unpublished document on the public API if (shouldNotBeRendered(params)) {
+      // It does not render an unpublished document on the public API if (isPreview && paramsAreInsufficient(params)) {
+        // Return undefined if not enough params are provided to
+        // render the include.
+While editing the draft in the editor
+        // this will just leave the include preview visible. return callback(null, undefined)
+      } else if (shouldNotBeRendered(params)) {
         // Return an empty string to render nothing.
         // While editing the draft in the editor this will remove
         // the include preview.
         return callback(null, '')
-      } else if (paramsAreInsufficient(params)) {
-        // Return undefined in not enough params are provided to
-        // render the include.
-While editing the draft in the editor
-        // this will just leave the include preview visible. return callback(null, undefined)
       } else {
         // Render the include
         const html = renderInclude(params)